 MKD shall square the FX exchange transaction in a timely manner upon receiving TRY’s requests.
 MKD shall notify TRY the details after any hedging FX exchange transaction related to banking book exposure is done.

+Update Requirements

+Following Policy on Policies & Procedures of ORD, this procedure will be reviewed periodically for potential updates or approvals at least every three (3) years or more frequently to address potential trigger events.

+Trigger events may include but not limited to new or updated policies the procedure supports, methodology or product coverage change, regulatory examination findings, audit findings, system or process changes, merger or divestiture or other major business event.

 Procedure Assurance Methods